Wardley-Mapping-Foundation/wmf-standards-dsl/README.md

-# WMDL - Wardley Mapping Description Language
+# DRAFT - Wardley Mapping Description Language (WMDL) - DRAFT

-The Wardley Map description language (WMDL) is based on the grammar used by Onlinewardleymaps.com.
-Though widely used and capable of basically describing Wardley Maps, the OWM grammar itself lacks desirable features and is not yet described formally.

-In order to allow for tool developers to create interoperable software systems, a standardized language is needed.
-WMDL aims to become that standard by building upon the foundation of OWM.

-WMDL should be used as a description language as well as an interchangeable format.
+The Wardley Mapping Description Language is based on [Simon Wardley's book](https://medium.com/wardleymaps) and subsequent revisions.
+It provides a standard way of describing Wardley Maps that is user-friendly, accurate, extensible, and allows tool developers to create interoperable software systems.

 See [Syntax](Syntax.md) for further details.

+## User Needs
+TODO - copy appropriate user needs from Miro.
+These should be high-level, not a detailed list of 100 requirements.
+Ensure they have outcome statements, eg:

+    As a <user>
+    I need <some activity or thing>
+    So that <I can achieve this outcome>

+WMDL should be used as a description language as well as an interchangeable format.  *- TODO: reconsider.
+It likely makes sense to have a separate standard data format that the description language depends on.
+Bear in mind more than one language may emerge from the data format.*

 ## Key features:
 * Standardized language: Tools using WMDL should be able to produce interchangeable output such that toolchains consisting of various tools created b the community can be created